slott56/slott56.github.io/Pelican/content/blog/2023/12/2023-12-19-more_reasons_to_stop_bashing.rst

 -   **Runtime**: Shell script interpreters are ubiquitous.
 True.
 Not a compelling argument, when we consider that bash scripts are untestable.

--   **Semantics**: There is a cognitive cost in converteing bash to Python.
+-   **Semantics**: There is a cognitive cost in converting bash to Python.
 Correct.
 Easy to avoid by avoiding the confusing and opaque bash abstractions.

     -   The argument (again) starts from the notion that the bash abstraction is a standard against which other languages -- by virtue of being different -- aren't as good.